 South Florida became one of the most consequential Jewish wealth corridors in the United States through sixty years of migration, second-home capital, and full-scale relocation from the Northeast, Latin America, Israel, and increasingly Europe.

 A 75-mile coastal strip from Miami Beach north through Aventura, Hollywood, Hallandale, Boca Raton, Delray Beach, and Palm Beach.
-Approximately 500,000 Jews — the third-largest US Jewish population center after the New York metro and Los Angeles.
-And since 2020, something that the corridor was not for the first five of those decades: a primary American Jewish capital geography.
+The tri-county area was home to an estimated 470,000 year-round Jewish residents plus 56,000 seasonal residents as of 2018, making it the third-largest Jewish population center in the United States after the New York and Los Angeles metro areas, according to the Goldring/Woldenberg Institute of Southern Jewish Life.
+Since 2020, the corridor has taken on a role it did not have for the first five of those decades: a primary American Jewish capital geography.

 By the Numbers